 After reading this article, you will understand how to create a publicly accessible form that allows individuals to create Cases in your Salesforce environment

-In this tutorial, you will learn how to create a public-facing form for your Salesforce Community, website, or anywhere else you might want users to fill out information and submit it to Salesforce.
+In this tutorial, you will learn how to create a form for your Salesforce Community.
 In this specific scenario, we'll be creating a form that generates a Case for a service representative to review and triage.

-Reasons why you might want to use Youreka instead of a standard Web-2-Case form (or any other web form provider) would be:
+Reasons why you might want to use Youreka instead of a standard Web-2-Case component on a community would be:

 - Your forms need conditional display logic and multiple pages